 - It started with the book Re-authoring Teaching by Peggy Sax

 - Who are the co-founders, Michael White and David Epston?

-- Meet our non-profit’s Board of Directors
+- Learn about Our Non-profit Organization and Meet our Board of Directors

 Online and in-person offerings:

 - The Collab Salon, a monthly webinar conversation and subscription community

 - Faculty Offerings that hone in on specific skill-development

 - In-person Workshops in Vermont and with partners in other places.

 - Network and resources for Higher Education